 If you see this message, verify that the displayed certificate information is accurate and click the check box so you can proceed to the next step.Note: If the Connection Server has a valid Root CA certificate, the wizard automatically validates the information and you can proceed to the next step.The following screenshot illustrates the screen after clicking the check box.

-- In the credentials section, type the domain name and the administrator credentials used by the Connection Server and click Connect.
+- In the credentials section, type the Active Directory domain name associated with this Connection Server.

 The following screenshot illustrates this area of the screen.

 Note: At this point, the system detects whether the specified Connection Server instance is already paired with another instance of the Horizon Cloud Connector.
 If this is the case, the page displays a message asking whether you want to perform a New Install action that deletes the existing pairing and pairs this Connection Server with the new Horizon Cloud Connector instance.
 If the new Horizon Cloud Connector instance is at a later version than the existing instance, you also have the option to perform an Upgrade action that copies the existing appliance configuration into the new Horizon Cloud Connector instance, as described in Manually Update the Horizon Cloud Connector Virtual Appliance.

 Click the appropriate action button in the message to continue pairing the pod using the next steps of this procedure.Step 2 of the wizard appears.

 - In this wizard step, provide details about the pod.

 The following screenshot is an example of this step filled in.

 These details are used in the cloud management plane to associate the paired Connection Server instance and Horizon Cloud Connector with your Horizon Cloud tenant environment.
 As an example, the specified name, location, and description will be visible in the administrative console so that you can identify this pod from your other pods that are connected to the control plane.